cowniflow/TLM/README.md

 ### plots
 All plots that were created with plotting.py or animations.py are stored here.
 These include:
-- ensemble_plot.png: Timeseries of water area and drained fraction of the ensemble, including ensemble mean and standard deviation.
+- ensemble_plot.png: Timeseries of water area and drained area fraction of the ensemble, including ensemble mean and standard deviation.
 - circles: A folder with all .png files created for each ensemble.
 - run_{}.gif: A gif for each ensemble run, created from .png files from circles.
 - run_{}.mp4: A video file for each ensemble run, created from .png files from circles

 ## Test Case Data

 A synthetic lake dataset and forcing data were created, which the model can be tested with.
-The repository also contains the corresponsing parameter, model output and plots.
+The folders also contain the corresponsing parameter, model output and plots as examples.

 ## TODO Zenodo